The Cauchy problem for fully nonlinear parabolic systems on manifolds: The linear parabolic Schauder theory

+we can reduce the proof of (2.6) to the case of zero initial value.
+So below we assume $u_0=0$.
+Let $u \in C^{r+\alpha, (r+\alpha)/r}(E_T)$ be a solution to the linear, strongly parabolic system (2.4) with $u(\cdot, 0)=0$.
+By Theorem 2.2 (with $p=2$) and Lemma 2.1 we have

 where $C$ depends on $M$, $E$, $\lambda$, $\Lambda$ and $\alpha$.
-(For the transition between the Euclidean case and the manifold case one can consult [Bu] and the proof of Proposition 3.22 in [B].)
+(For the transition between the Euclidean case and the manifold case one can consult for example, \cite{M}, \cite {Bu} and the proof of Proposition 3.22 in \cite {Ba}.)
 Below we'll use the same $C$ to denote various constants different from line to line.

-We try to get rid of the dependence on $||u||_{L^2(M \times [0,T])}$ on the RHS of (2.7) by allowing the constant $C$ to depend also on $T$.
+We try to get rid of the term $||u||_{L^2(M \times [0,T])}$ on the RHS of (2.7) by allowing the constant $C$ to depend also on $T$.
 (Compare the sentence that follows the inequality (66) on p.
-1169 in [Sc].)
+1169 in \cite {Sc}.)
 For $s \in [0,T]$, let

 Using $ u(x, s)=\int_0^s \frac{\partial u}{\partial t} dt$ and (2.7) we have

 where the constant $C$ depends also on $s$, and increases w.r.t. $s$.
 By Bellman-Gronwall inequality we get

 It follows that